 3. Cut 4-1/2” squares from each corner of your exterior and interfacing.
 I stack these two together and cut each corner.
 It should look like a giant plus-sign when you’re finished.

-4. Take your interior piece and fold it in half one direction and then in half the other direction, resulting in a 7-1/2” square.
-Lining up on the corner with no folds, cut a 4-1/2” square.
-Again, you should have a giant plus-sign once opened out.
-Note: You could also just cut a 4-1/2” squares out of each corner, it just goes a bit faster this way.
+Note: You could also just cut a 4-1/2” squares individually out of each corner, it just goes a bit faster folding and cutting all at once.
 The reason I didn’t do this with the exterior + interfacing is because of the rigidity of the interfacing I used.
 If your working with a softer material, or fusible interfacing, you could do this for your exterior + interfacing (or batting) pieces.
 This is your call.

 5. Fold opposite corners of the plus-sign to each other (as pictured) and pin along outer edges.
 Right sides of fabric together.
 Stitch with a 1/4” seam allowance.
 Open out and repeat for the opposite direction.
 (See photos below for more photo explanation.)